AlacrisIO/legicash-facts/README.md

 corresponding actions on the main chain.

-This client communicates with the main chain ethereum node (`geth`) with JSON RPC, but with the facilitator using a simple ad hoc TCP/IP protocol that simply uses our marshaling to send requests and responses back.
+This client communicates with the main chain ethereum node (`geth`) with JSON RPC, but with the operator using a simple ad hoc TCP/IP protocol that simply uses our marshaling to send requests and responses back.
 The front-end interface (in TypeScript, running in the brower) talks with the client using an _ad hoc_ JSON protocol (TODO: make it JSON RPC).